-The Iowa Nest is a Net Zero Energy-targeted residence in rural Iowa.
-It is designed to supply 100% of its own energy needs; to use ~80% less energy than a conventional new home; to be comfortable without air conditioning; to fit gracefully into the landscape; to last for hundreds of years; and to do all of this on a near-conventional construction budget.
+The Iowa Nest is a Net Zero Energy-targeted earth-bermed Passive House in rural Iowa.
+It is designed to supply 100% of its own energy needs; to use ~80% less energy than a conventional new home; to be comfortable without air conditioning; to be resilient in the face of increasingly extreme weather; to last for hundreds of years; to showcase contemporary, timeless design; and to do all of this on a near-conventional construction budget.
+It is also intended to show that good design and high performance can coexist — that, in fact, they can elevate each other.
 (Learn more about the project’s goals in the Overview.)

 This website documents the process of design, construction, and ongoing operation.
 We are collecting temperature, relative humidity, and granular energy use data in order to verify and calibrate the home’s performance.

-Since the home has been occupied (June 2019) to this writing, the baseline utility bills are $2 per month.
+Since the home has been occupied (June 2019) to this writing (January 2024), the average energy use is 5.9 kBTU/sq.ft./yr — 90% less than a conventional new home —; and the baseline utility bills are $10 per month.
 During polar vortex of 2019, when the home was still under construction, it proved the impact of passive design when it maintained indoor temperature of 55 degF with exterior temperatures below -25 degF — a delta of more than 80 degF — with NO heating.
 (See the data for yourself here.)
-And the home has remained comfortable during hot, humid Iowa summers with NO air conditioning.
+And the home has remained comfortable during hot, humid Iowa summers without conventional air conditioning (albeit with dehumidification).

-How did we do it?
-An integrative, performance-based design process, and careful attention to detail (and to cost) during construction.
+How did we do this?
+An integrative, performance-based design process that featured robust early-stage energy analysis, and careful attention to detail (and to cost) during design and construction.

 The House